HatemTemimi/raven/README.md

 	64.227.106.157:80
 ```
 ### Flags
--fetch: fetching method, set to "all" for all proxies, "valid" for validation against target
+-f [ fetch ]: fetching method, set to "all" for all proxies, "valid" for validation against target <br />
--t [ target ]: target url against which the tests will be performed, **mandatory when using -fetch valid**
+-t [ target ]: target url against which the tests will be performed, **mandatory when using -fetch valid**<br />
+-i [ input ]: path to the input file, to read the proxies from, should be json or txt<br />
--o [output]: path to the file in which to write the results
+-o [ output ]: path to the file in which to write the results, could be json or txt<br />
--h [ help ]: prints help about the commands
+-h [ help ]: prints help about the commands<br />

 #### Fetching untested public proxies
 the fetch flag accepts these values: all | valid